p-lr/TrekMe/Readme.md

 ## <a name="TOC-Features-sum"></a>Features summary

-* Support in-app map creation from United States's USGS, France's IGN map servers, and OpenStreetMap.
+* Support in-app map creation from:
+	- United States's USGS
+	- France IGN (requires a ** free ** registration)
+ 	- Spain IGN
+ 	- OpenStreetMap
 * Marker support (with optional comments)
 * GPX tracks import
 * Lock the view to the current position